jieher/BankingSystemApp-Coursework/README.md

 # BankingSystemApp-Coursework
-This is a simple banking system that allow users to perform several actions including create account, delete account, deposit money, withdraw money and remittance/transfer money to other accounts.
+This is a simple banking system that allow users to perform several actions including create account, delete account, deposit money, withdraw money and remittance/transfer money to other accounts.\n
 IMPORTANT NOTES:
 1) Please ensure you have a folder named "database" before using this program.
 2) There is no returning back, you have to enter until u got the correct input.
 Use ctrl+c to terminate the code halfway.
-3) After finishing one function, it loops back to the menu where you can exit the code there.
-FUNCTIONS AND INPUT RULES:
+3) After finishing one function, it loops back to the menu where you can exit the code there.\n FUNCTIONS AND INPUT RULES:
 1) Menu
    - Users can choose their action here.